jemgunay/spotify-unwrapped/README.md

 ## TODO

-* Key/tempo
+* Key/tempo vs valence
 * Get most/least energetic tune in a playlist
 * Oldest/newest track in a playlist
-* Pie chart of genre frequency in a playlist
+* Pie chart of artist genre frequency in a playlist
+* Languages/country
+* Words in title
+* Track duration
+* Loudness
+* Popularity & followers